 - Information for Virtual Participation of Graduates and Guests

 VIRTUAL PARTICIPATION FOR GRADUATES: Graduates who will not be present in person, but wish their photo to appear on screen as their name is called may submit a digital headshot of themselves wearing their cap and gown in the participation form found on this webpage.

 VIRTUAL ACCESS: For graduates and their guests who would prefer to participate virtually, the ceremonies will be streamed.
 Graduates and their families can access the streaming video at www.etbu.edu/commencement on the day of the event.

 Will there be overflow rooms?
-No, only ticketed guests will be allowed admission to commencement.
-Family members and friends can watch streamed commencement services from the link on this webpage.
+Yes, any non ticketed guests will be allowed admission into Edwards or Anderson overflow rooms to view the commencement ceremony via live stream.
+Any family member or friend unable to attend the ceremony can watch streamed commencement services from the link on this webpage.

 What about handicapped access?
-Individuals who need wheelchair accessible seating should contact Karson Kent at firstname.lastname@example.org to make arrangements before March 31.
-A limited number of wheelchair-accessible seating locations are available, though they may not be located with the rest of your group.
+Individuals who need wheelchair accessible seating should contact Karson Kent at email@example.com to make arrangements before April 22nd.
+A limited number of wheelchair-accessible seating locations are available.

 Can we bring children to sit in our laps without a ticket?
-No, in order to keep everyone safe we must adhere to our capacity limits.
-Everyone must have a ticket.
+No. Everyone will require a ticket for entry.

 What If I plan to participate virtually, when will I get my diploma?
 Students who elect to participate virtually will receive their diploma by mail.
 Diplomas will be mailed the week following the ceremonies.
 The diplomas will be mailed in a shipping tube for their protection.
 If you would like one of the ETBU diploma covers, you will need to pick one up in the Registrar’s office.